 As a niche market for SMMEs and emerging producers exist in South Africa in the dried vegetable industry.
 This is an area that can be exploited relatively easily as the RoOs of wholly obtained products are not that cumbersome.

-Following is an overview of the opportunities in the dried vegetable industry:
+Box 1 provides an overview of the opportunities in the dried vegetable industry.